Princess Anastasia ferry Review and Specifications

 Review of Princess Anastasia ferry

-MS Princess Anastasia ferry is a Ro-Ro passenger vessel operated by the the Italian company MOBY LINES.
-The ship has max capacity of 2500 passengers and 580 cars (plus 65 trucks / trailers).
+MS Princess Anastasia ferry is a Ro-Ro passenger vessel operated by the Italian company MOBY LINES.
+The ship has a max capacity of 2500 passengers and 580 cars (plus 65 trucks/trailers).
 The vessel was launched in 1986 and currently operates on the Sweden-Russia ferry route Stockholm-Helsinki-Tallinn-St Petersburg (crossing time 62,5 hours).
-The circular service Stockholm-St Petersburg includes stop in Tallinn (on the eastbound route Sweden-Russia) and in Helsinki (on the westbound route Russia-Sweden).
+The circular service Stockholm-St Petersburg includes a stop in Tallinn (on the eastbound route Sweden-Russia) and in Helsinki (on the westbound route Russia-Sweden).

 From Saint Petersburg are offered 2 weekly crossings to Helsinki (13 hours travel), 1 weekly crossing to Tallinn (14 hours) and 1 weekly crossing to Stockholm (39,5 hours).

 As cruise ferry, Princess Anastasia has 2447 berths in a total of 834 cabins.
 All staterooms are air-conditioned and with en-suite bathrooms (WC, shower, washbasin), clothes storage, flat TV, radio, phone.
 Suites and Deluxe cabins additionally offer hairdryer, refrigerator, double bed, double sofabed, armchairs, minibar (minibar (filled free of charge once per cruise).
 The ferry company provides bed linens, towels, and toiletries.
 Some staterooms are wheelchair-accessible (adapted for disabled passengers and people with reduced mobility).
 Allergy Cabins are with furniture made of non-allergic materials.